 • All graduate students are required to have a cumulative average of 3.0 or higher while earning a minimum number of credits to demonstrate good academic standing.

-• Each School at Manhattan College may implement additional guidelines for satisfactory academic progress in their programs.
+• Each School at Manhattan University may implement additional guidelines for satisfactory academic progress in their programs.

-In additions to Manhattan College academic progress policy for all students, students who receive financial aid are subject to academic progress guidelines as outlined below:
+In additions to Manhattan University academic progress policy for all students, students who receive financial aid are subject to academic progress guidelines as outlined below:

 Attempted Credits + Transfer Credits Cumulative GPA